nathan-lippert/wordsearch/README.md

 Word Search Kata
 ================

-The only dependency to run this solution is Docker, which can be installed easily on linux, mac, or windows:
+The only dependency to run this solution is Docker, which can be installed easily on linux, mac, or windows.

 To build/run on a windows machine simply run wordsearch.bat from the repository directory with the input file of your choice: